Skip to main content

 4. Add event attendees from the drop-down menu.
 By default, the technicians and requesters associated with the ticket will be auto-populated.

-📝Note: If an attendee hasn't integrated their Outlook account with SuperOps, the event will sync with their SuperOps email address.
-Meanwhile, attendees who have integrated their Outlook accounts will have events synced to their Outlook email addresses.
+📝Note: If an attendee hasn't integrated their Outlook or Google Calendar with SuperOps, the event will sync with their SuperOps email address.
+Meanwhile, attendees who have integrated their accounts will have events synced to their calendar email addresses.

 5. Add a summary to the event and click save to successfully create the event.
 For synced events, you can track the attendees’ RSVP statuses.